What Small Businesses Are Actually Doing with AI Agents in 2026

 Is the workflow stable?
 Has it changed fewer than three times in the past six months?
 If it is still being redesigned monthly, it is not ready for automation.

 Is the data clean and organized?
 Is your CRM updated, your email structured, your key documents digitized and accessible?
-AI agents are only as good as the data they work with.
+Agents are only as good as the data they work with.
 If you are feeding an agent messy data, you are going to get messy outputs.

 Can you measure it?
 Do you know how long the manual process takes today, in hours per week or cost per transaction?
 If you cannot establish a baseline, you cannot measure whether the automation is working.

 Do you have someone who owns it?
-Not a technical owner — someone accountable for the agent's performance, who reviews the results, handles the exceptions, and makes decisions about changes.
-AI agents need an owner, not just a builder.
+Not a technical owner — someone accountable for the agent's performance, who reviews the results, handles the exceptions, makes decisions about changes.
+Agents need an owner, not just a builder.

 Is the exception rate below 20%?
 If it is higher, the automation will create more work than it saves.
 Know your exception rate before you start.